5 Random Pages

 An uncited source has noted that the fuel depot was supplied from the refinery at Grangemouth, and that the two were connected by an underground pipeline.
 With the two facilities conveniently located at opposite ends of the Forth and Clyde canal, the pipeline was simply laid under the existing towpath.
 To maintain the flow, a booster pumping station was sited next to the canal, at Castlecary in Stirlingshire.

-Demolition of the site was underway in 2001, as recorded by RCAHMS during their visit the site.
+Demolition of the site was underway in 2001, as reported in the Canmore link given below.

-A site visit in March 2008 showed the former bund area where the tanks were located was flooded to a depth of several feet.
+A site visit carried out during March 2008 found the former bund area where the tanks were located was flooded to a depth of several feet.
 A large concrete base was noted, carrying numerous mounts and fixings, and is thought to be the base of one of the pump houses referred to in the 1982 photograph shown above.
 This was the only such feature found remaining on the site.
 We have little detailed knowledge of the site to add specific comments to our gallery images.

 Photographs